Camora0/Wasteland-Reborn/README.md

 ### Removing the Modlist

-To uninstall Wasteland Reborn simply delete the MO2 folder.
+To uninstall Wasteland Reborn simply delete the install folder.

 ## Credits and Thanks